Economics

 What is Recession?

-A recession is a significant, broad-based decline in economic activity lasting more than a few months, typically visible in output, employment, income, and spending.
+A recession is a significant, broad decline in economic activity lasting more than a few months and visible across output, employment, income, and spending.

 Can you give an example of Recession?